 Government health care facilities in Iraqi Kurdistan often lack equipment, supplies and medicines especially in areas recently affected by financial crisis.
 We look for every opportunity to facilitate the donation of medical equipment and medicines, utilizing established systems in cooperation with other organizations to bring donations safely to places of need.

 Support for Training Initiatives

-We work directly with healthcare service providers, medical staff and specialists to increase access to training opportunities for pediatric facilities in the Middle East.
+We work directly with healthcare service providers, medical staff and specialists to increase access to training opportunities for pediatric facilities in Iraqi Kurdistan.